2023 Best Theological & Ministerial Studies Bachelor's Degree Schools in Michigan

 Read full report on Theological & Ministerial Studies at Andrews University

-You’ll be in good company if you decide to attend Spring Arbor University.
-It ranked #4 on our 2023 Best Theological & Ministerial Studies Bachelor’s Degree Schools in Michigan list.
+The excellent bachelor’s degree programs at Spring Arbor University helped the school earn the #4 place on this year’s ranking of the best theological and ministerial studies schools in Michigan.
 Located in the small suburb of Spring Arbor, Spring Arbor is a private not-for-profit college with a small student population.

 Explore all the Best Theological & Ministerial Studies Colleges in the Great Lakes Area or other specific states within that region.